Thomas-George-T/Kafka-Tweet-Stream/README.md

 ### To execute the TwitterProducer class

 1. Create a `topic` called TwitterTopic.
-Always have a replication factor equal or lesser than the number of available brokers.
+Always have a replication factor equal or lesser than the number of available brokers. *(One Time activity)*

 ```
 kafka-topics --bootstrap-server localhost:9092 --topic TwitterTopic --create --partitions 3 --replication-factor 1